Abhinash04/Age_Calculator/README.md

 ## Developed By

-This Age Calculator project was created by [Abhinash Pritiraj].
+Abhinash Pritiraj created this Age Calculator project.